eslint/eslint/docs/rules/array-element-newline.md

 ## When Not To Use It

-If you don't want to enforce linebreaks after each array element, don't enable this rule.
+If you don't want to enforce linebreaks between array elements, don't enable this rule.

 ## Compatibility